kivikakk/chryse/README.md

 * Provides an App that facilitates synthesis for multiple target platforms.
 * Boards provide resources — refer to them in your design, and Chryse adds them to the PCF (or equivalent) used during build.
-* [CXXRTL] support: it's just another platform.
+* [CXXRTL] support: it's just another kind of platform.
 Chisel blackboxes are automatically lowered into CXXRTL, and Chryse's build system takes care of the details.
-You write the main loop and blackbox implementation.
+You write the sim driver and blackbox implementations.

 [CXXRTL]: https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/write_cxxrtl.html